DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

    :alt: register or log in

-If you are logged into the WSI DeID, your username will appear in the upper right-hand corner of the screen, like for the user named ``admin`` in the screenshot below.
+If you are logged into the WSI DeID, your username will appear in the upper right-hand corner of the screen (highlighted in the yellow box), like for the user named ``admin`` in the screenshot below.

 .. image:: screenshots/admin_user.png
    :height: 100